jceha/NewWebPage/README.md

 # About
-## Interests
-I am working towards my Ph.D. with Dr. Edith Law, at the University of Waterloo.
-My research interests lie in cognitive science and human-computer interaction.
+In the second year of my Ph.D. in HCI at the University of Waterloo (supervised by with Dr. Edith Law), my research interests lie in cognitive science and human-computer interaction.
 By increasing our understanding of cognition I would like to develop innovative, intuitive interactions.
 To this end, my research currently focuses on curiosity-driven teaching and learning and its applications to education.

 ## Education
-**Ph.D.
-Computer Science: Human-Computer Interaction**, University of Waterloo, Canada (2017-2021)
+**Ph.D. in Computer Science: Human-Computer Interaction**, University of Waterloo, Canada (2017-2021)

-**M.Sc.
-Human-Machine Communication _cum laude_**, University of Groningen, the Netherlands (2014-2016)
+**M.Sc. in Human-Machine Communication _cum laude_**, University of Groningen, the Netherlands (2014-2016)
-- The program focuses on Cognitive Science and its applications.
-It provides insights into human cognition and teaches how to use this knowledge in applied settings, such as tutoring systems, speech technology and human-computer interaction.
+- Thesis: _Investigation into the Enhancement of Voice Perception: 	with simulations of cochlear implants and bimodal hearing_

 **Honours Master ‘High Tech Systems and Materials’**, University of Groningen, the Netherlands (2014-2016)
 - 1.5 year program, organized by UGroningen in cooperation with Philips and other major industry partners, worth 20 ECTS and followed in addition to the standard master’s

-**B.Sc.
-Cognitive Systems: Cognition and Brain**, University of British Columbia, Canada (2009-2014)
+**B.Sc. in Cognitive Systems: Cognition and Brain**, University of British Columbia, Canada (2009-2014)
 - A multi-disciplinary undergraduate program involving four departments: Computer Science, Linguistics, Philosophy, and Psychology
-- The program provides students with a grounding in the principles and techniques used by intelligent systems both natural and artificial.
-It emphasizes the study of existing systems (e.g., perception; linguistics), the design of new ones (e.g., machine vision; machine intelligence), and the design of interfaces between different forms of intelligent agents (e.g., human-computer interfaces)

 ## Academic Contributions
+- **Ceha, J.**, Chibberr, N., Goh, J., McDonald, C., Oudeyer, P-Y., Kulic, D., and Law, E. (2019).
+Expression of Curiosity in Social Robots: Design, Perception, and Effects on Behaviour.
+In _CHI Conference on Human Factors in Computing Systems Proceedgins (CHI 2019) May 4-9, 2019, Glasgow, Scotland, UK._ ACM, New York, NY, USA, 12 pages.

+- Law, E., **Ceha, J.**, Kulic, D., Oudeyer P-Y., and Roy, D. (2019).
+Participatory design for identifying the roles of robots in learning activities.
+In preparation.

 - Başkent, D., Luckmann, A., **Ceha, J.**, Gaudrain, E., & Tamati, T. N. (2018).
 The discrimination of voice cues in simulations of bimodal electro-acoustic cochlear-implant hearing. _The Journal of the Acoustical Society of America, 143_(4), EL292-EL297.

-- **Ceha, J.**, Chibberr, N., Law, E., Kulic, D., Goh, J., Oudeyer, P.-Y., and McDonald, C. (2018).
-Expression of curiosity in social robots: Design, perception, and effects on behaviour.
-(In submission: CHI Conference on Human Factors in Computing Systems)

-- Law, E., **Ceha, J.**, Kulic, D., Oudeyer P.-Y., and Roy, D. (2018).
-Participatory design for identifying the roles of robots in learning activities.
-(In submission: CHI Conference on Human Factors in Computing Systems)

 - **Ceha, J. M.** (2016). _Investigation into the Enhancement of Voice Perception: with simulations of cochlear implants and bimodal hearing._ (Master's thesis) [pdf](https://jceha.github.io/NewRepo/J.M.Ceha_MasterThesis2016.pdf)